Course Title: Bachelor of Science in Industrial & Environmental Physics

-This programme aims to produce graduates with the skills needed for employment as technicians/technologists or scientific personnel in the fields of technology and physics, with a particular emphasis on the applications of physics in industrial and environmental contexts – including the science underlying renewable energy and sustainable technologies.
+This course aims to produce graduates with the skills needed for employment as technicians/technologists or scientific personnel in the fields of technology and physics, with a particular emphasis on the applications of physics in industrial and environmental contexts, including the science underlying renewable energy and sustainable technologies.

 On graduation, you’ll have experience and skill in handling instrumentation and the analysis, interpretation, presentation and critical evaluation of data.
 These skills, along with up-to-date knowledge of your field, will make you highly suited for a career as a technician or research assistant in industry and technology, especially in industries relating to renewable energy and sustainability.

-If you achieve the appropriate grades, you’ll be eligible to apply for entry to Year 3 of the honours degree programme TU877 Physics Technology.
+If you achieve the appropriate grades, you’ll be eligible to apply for entry to Year 3 of the honours degree course TU877 Physics Technology.

-The first year of the programme is common with the programmes TU755 Science, TU751 Biosciences and TU762 Medicinal Chemistry & Pharmaceutical Sciences.
+The first year of the course is common with the courses TU755 Science, TU751 Biosciences and TU762 Medicinal Chemistry & Pharmaceutical Sciences.
 It will give you a broad scientific base before you concentrate on Applied Physics in Year 2 and Year 3.

-The programme is offered on a modular basis.
+The course is offered on a modular basis.
 Six common core modules in biology, chemistry, physics, mathematics, professional skills and information technology will give you a solid foundation in science.